tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

           opaque certificate_request_context<0..2^8-1>;
           CertificateEntry certificate_list<0..2^24-1>;
       } Certificate;

+      struct {
+        ExtensionType extension_type;
+        /* payload used to convey evidence */ opaque extension_data<0..2^16-1>;
+      } Extension;

+      enum {
+        /* other extension types defined in the IANA TLS ExtensionType Value registry */

+        /* variant used to identify attestation evidence */ attestation_evidence(60),
+        (65535)
+      } ExtensionType;
 ~~~~
 {: #figure-cert attest title="Certificate Message when using PKIX and attestation."}

 The encoding of the evidence structure is defined in
 {{I-D.ftbs-rats-msg-wrap}}.

-As described in Appendix A, this authentication mechanism is meant primarily for
+As described in {{usage-variants}}, this authentication mechanism is meant
-carrying platform attestation evidence to provide more context to the relying
+primarily for carrying platform attestation evidence to provide more
-party.
-This evidence must be cryptographically bound to the TLS handshake to
+context to the relying party.
+This evidence must be cryptographically bound
-prevent relay attacks.
-A Binder Collection as described in Appendix B is
+to the TLS handshake to prevent relay attacks.
+A Binder Collection as
-therefore used when the attestation scheme does not allow the binding data to be
+described in {{binding-mech}} is therefore used when the attestation scheme
+does not allow the binding data to be part of the token.
+The structure of
-part of the token.
-The structure of the collection is given in
+the collection is given in {{figure-tls-binder}}.
-{{figure-tls-binder}}.

 ~~~~
 binder_collection = {